junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "What are you talking about?"
 River shouts back at him.

 "Have a little faith.
-And don't look at Cas for a second, that's all I asks," Dean smiles a little.
+And don't look at Cas for a second, that's all I ask," Dean smiles a little.
 It's a bet, but it's on Cas.
 He's willing to bet the world on Cas at any time.
 So why not this time, too?

 "You are asking us to trust a Weeping Angel?"
 The Doctor glances at him unbelievably.

 "I'm asking you to trust someone who's kind enough to help find your friend when we didn't have to, to fly all of you to 1938 when none of you can, to risk getting turned into a statue to protect me and your friend there, who's willing to sacrifice himself to save the world without blinking.
-I'm asking you to have a little faith on Cas, that even infected, he's on our side," Dean tells them firmly, pleadingly.
+I'm asking you to have a little faith in Cas, that even infected, he's on our side," Dean tells them firmly, pleadingly.

 "Okay," Amy says, turning to the other side.
 So does Rory.